eguneys/celeste-jumping/VISUAL.md

         or min(val + amount, target)
     end

 `followx` will slowly approach `player.x` by a smoothing factor based on `distance`.
-This means camera will catch up to player quicker if they are further apart, like player is on the edge of the screen.
+This means camera will catch up to player quicker if they are further apart, like player is on the edge of the screen, and won't move much unnecessarily if they are closer.

     function _draw()
        cls()